 In line with our preregistered plan, we collapsed data across speakers and pseudowords for analysis.
 Further, data on emotional averages were excluded because they were not relevant for our hypotheses.
 Response omissions (~1%) were treated as errors and participants with more than 5% of such omissions excluded from data analysis.
 Analyses of Variance (ANOVAs) and correlational analyses were performed using R Version 4.3.2 (R Core Team, 2020).
 Post-hoc tests were Benjamini-Hochberg corrected where appropriate (Benjamini & Hochberg, 1995).

 We complemented these classical frequentist analyses with a Bayesian approach, which – in contrast to null hypothesis significance testing - allows a quantification of evidence for null findings (Rosenfeld & Olson, 2021).
 These analyses were conducted in JASP Version 0.19.3 (Quelle) using default priors.
 We report the Bayes factor (BF10) as an indicator for the likelihood of the null and alternative hypothesis given the observed data.
-BF10 > 1 indicate larger evidence for the alternative hypothesis, BF10 < 1 larger evidence for the null hypothesis.
+BF10 > 1 indicate larger evidence for the alternative hypothesis, BF10 < 1 indicate larger evidence for the null hypothesis.
 For example, a BF10 = 3 means that the alternative hypothesis is three times more likely than the null hypothesis, whereas the reciprocal BF10= .33 means that the null hypothesis is three times more likely than the alternative.
-Following the guidelines by Jarosz and Wiley (2014) we consider values of BF10 = 1-3 (.1-.33) as anecdotal, BF10 = 3-10 (.33-.10) as moderate, BF10 = 10-30 (.10-.03) as strong, BF10 = 30-100 (.03-.01) as very strong and BF10 > 100 (< .01) as decisive evidence for the alternative hypothesis and the reciprocal values in parenthesis as respective evidence for the null hypothesis.
+Following the guidelines by Jarosz and Wiley (2014), we consider values of BF10 = 1-3 (.1-.33) as anecdotal, BF10 = 3-10 (.33-.10) as moderate, BF10 = 10-30 (.10-.03) as strong, BF10 = 30-100 (.03-.01) as very strong and BF10 > 100 (< .01) as decisive evidence for the alternative hypothesis, and the reciprocal values in parentheses as respective evidence for the null hypothesis.

 In alignment with the approach by Nussbaum et al. (2024), we recoded responses in the PROMS from 0 to 1 in 0.25 steps starting with the “definitely” correct option down two the “definitely” incorrect option (thus, “don’t know” was always coded with 0.5) and subtracted 0.5 from the final measure.
 Thus, a positive score indicates that participants were more correct/confident, whereas a negative score indicates more incorrect/uncertain ratings.
 For statistical analyses, we used the averaged performance across trials for each subtest.